Edward L. Hall

-Edward Ludlow "Eddie" Hall (March 17, 1872 – 1932) was an American tennis player who was active at the end of the 19th century.
+Edward Ludlow Hall (March 17, 1872 – 1932) was an American tennis player who was active at the end of the 19th century.
 He was the son of Valentine Hall Jr. and an uncle of First Lady Eleanor Roosevelt.
+He was active from 1890 to 1930 and won 12 career singles titles.

 Career

+He played his first tournament in 1887 at the New England Championships.
+He won his first singles title at the Montclair Open in 1890.
 In 1892 he reached the men's doubles final at the U.S. National Championships together with his elder brother Valentine Gill Hall III (1867—1934).
 They lost the final, played at the Philadelphia Cricket Club, to Oliver Campbell and Bob Huntington in four sets.
 Hall reached the semifinals in the singles and the quarterfinals the year before.

 Together with his brother he won the National Eastern Doubles Championships in 1892.
-In July 1892 Eddie defeated his brother Valentine in the final of the Southampton tournament in New York.
-In August 1892 Hall won the Nahant tournament with eight victories and one defeat.
-Eddie won the Southern Championships in 1891, 1892, and 1893, and the Montclair Open in 1890.
+In July 1892 Eddie defeated his brother Valentine in the final of the Southampton Invitation in New York.
+In August 1892 Hall won the Nahant Invitation with eight victories and one defeat.
+Eddie also won the Southern Championships in 1891, 1892, and 1893, the Montclair Open in 1890 and the inaugural Longwood Challenge Bowl in 1891.
+In 1900 he won his final singles title at the New Jersey State Championships.
+In addition he was a two time losing finalist at the Kebo Valley Club Open in 1890 and 1892.